madprime/madprime.github.io/_posts/2017-03-24-all-of-us-application.md

 **You can read the proposal here: [20170324-aou-proposal.pdf]({{ site.url }}/files/20170324-aou-proposal.pdf)**

+*The call for application: ["All of Us Research Program Engagement Partners (OT2)"](https://www.nih.gov/research-training/allofus-research-program/funding/all-us-research-program-engagement-partners-ot2)*

 I'm sharing the proposal publicly because I think it will be of interest to many community members &ndash; and because it's not an idea I expect any could steal.
 Open Humans members are something unique and powerful.